Spinach with Yogurt (Yoğurtlu Ispanak)

 1 tbsp tomato or pepper paste (or half/half)

-1/4 cup olive oil or for a tastier spinach 3 tbsp butter
+2-3 tbsp olive oil or for a tastier spinach 3 tbsp butter

 1/4 cup rice, definitely white

 1/3 cup milk or yogurt (milk helps with that weird taste on your teeth after eating spinach) [half&half or even heavy cream could be nice and creamy as well]

 1 cup hot water